How to Build a High-Performing Remote Startup Team: Collaboration and Productivity Guide

 Notion serves as the best single source of truth for remote startups, combining wikis, project tracking, and meeting notes in one workspace.
 Trello works well for small teams managing straightforward task workflows, while Linear is preferred by product and engineering teams for its speed and clarity.
 Zoom and Google Meet both handle video reliably.
 The goal is not to adopt every tool available but to pick one tool for each function and use it consistently across the entire team.

-Remote Teams Win When Built With Intention
+Your Remote Startup Team Wins When Built With Intention

 The data on remote work productivity is consistent.
 When distributed teams are built with clear roles, the right tools, and deliberate communication norms, they outperform co-located teams on most measurable dimensions.
 When they are managed with the same assumptions that apply to office environments, they fragment.